-Your dental hygienist can do more than just remove tartar, stain and plaque from your teeth.
+Your dental hygienist can do more than just remove tartar, stain, and plaque from your teeth.
 Your dental hygienist is also your oral systemic health advocate that can educate you on how to achieve a clean, healthy and happy smile!

 Here is why this appointment is so important for you

 - An oral cancer screening of the head, neck and intra-oral areas is completed.
-As dental providers, it is our responsibility to check these areas on you to make sure you are in good overall health.
+As dental providers, it is our responsibility to check these areas for you to make sure you are in good overall health.

 - We are able to take a look at your medications and health and determine how they affect your mouth and your overall health.